igmt-official/dotfiles/.config/qtile/README.md

 # Qtile (Arch Based)

+## About

+Why i use **Qtile**?
+so i am new in arch linux and installing of display manager or window manager, i tried to install different window manager and it took me weeks to expirement each different window manager, and i'm and stuck and struggle because i don't know how i will customize it from scratch because i don't understand what language they are, so while i'm exploring different window manager, i fount **Qtile** is written **Python** language, now here's the thing why i decide to use **Qtile**, it because i am a **Python Developer** so it easy to me to understand what code inside their config, and i can customize it from scratch.

 ## Installing My Qtile

 If you want to use my own config, then follow all my steps.